staticdeploy/staticdeploy/staticdeploy/README.md

 - `AUTH_ENFORCEMENT_LEVEL`: can either be `0`, meaning auth in not enforced, or `1`, meaning auth is enforced.
 Defaults to `0`
-- `JWT_SECRET`: secret to validate authorization jwt-s (not base64 encoded)
+- `CREATE_ROOT_USER`: on startup, create (if they don't already exist) a root user and group with the `root` role.
+Defaults to `true`
+- `JWT_SECRET_OR_PUBLIC_KEY`: by setting this config the JWT authentication strategy will be enabled.
+The config is the secret or public key (base64 encoded) to validate authorization JWT-s

-> Storage configurations
+> pg-s3 storages configurations

+When setting these config (all of them), the pg-s3 storages module will be enabled (the memory one is used otherwise):

 - `POSTGRES_URL`: connection string for the
   [PostgreSQL](https://www.postgresql.org/) database